 Magdalena Island was first discovered in 1520 by a Portuguese explorer Ferdinand Magellan, as a part of his global circumnavigation route.
 The penguins there are two feet tall and they are very sociable.
 They hunt and hatch in groups and they are not afraid of interacting with human beings.
 They can also travel in water at a speed of 15 miles per hour and dive up to 318 deep to search for food like cuttlefish, squid, and krill.

-Getting to Magdalena Island
+How to get to Magdalena Island

 It was a beautiful afternoon, and many of us went out to the deck and soaked in the sunlight.
 I looked at the fjords and restless waves along the strait where Magellan first explored it five centuries ago and felt in awe that I was able to retrace it.
 The magnificent and brooding landscape along the strait remains unchanged to this day.

-Arrive on Magdalena Island
+Penguin Tour on Magdalena Island

-We were led out of the ferry and set our feet on Isla Magdalena where thousands of penguins were everywhere, returning to their holes, building nests, playing with their families, and walking in their natural inhabitant.
+We were led out of the ferry and set our feet on Magdalena Island where thousands of penguins were everywhere, returning to their holes, building nests, playing with their families, and walking in their natural inhabitant.
 We were instructed to walk on the designated trail, so we did not disturb their activity and habitat.
 The wind was intense, but we were in no hurry.
 Luckily, there was no sign of rain and we were surrounded by penguins and the sea on all sides.

 We saw penguins walk in front of us in groups and make poses for us to take pictures of.
 Some earthly penguins waddled across the walking trail in groups and it was definitely one of the most interesting things I have ever seen.
 Apart of the penguins, there are many bird species like imperial cormorants and Chilean skuas that share limited space with the penguins.